kragen/derctuo/markdown/scribal-basic.md

 > hardware.
 The one sound and two video processors were doing the
 > heavy lifting: flashing colors, drawing characters, positioning
 > sprites, and reporting collisions.
 It was more than visuals and
-> audio; I didn't even think about where random numbers came
+> audio; I didn’t even think about where random numbers came
 > from.
-Well, that's not true: I know they came from reading memory
+Well, that’s not true: I know they came from reading memory
 > location 53770 (it was a pseudo-random number generator that updated
 > every cycle).
 >
-> When I moved to newer systems I found I wasn't nearly the hotshot
+> When I moved to newer systems I found I wasn’t nearly the hotshot
 > game coder I thought I was.
 I had taken for granted all the work
 > that the dedicated hardware handled, allowing me to experiment with
 > game design ideas.